-Over 2020/21, Council will continue providing financial assistance to those in need.
-The following remissions will be available in 2020/21:
+Over 2021/22, the Council will continue providing financial assistance to those in need.
+The following remissions will be available:

-- Rates Temporary Financial Assistance Remission provides up to \$300 to towards significant one off costs causing financial hardship.
+Rates Temporary Financial Assistance Remission provides up to \$300 towards significant one-off costs causing financial hardship.
 This includes repairing leaks.
-There is a total of \$25,000 available for 2020/21. - The Rates Assistance Rates Remission provides up to \$300 of rates remission.
-Combined with the Water Rates Remission, there is a total of \$183,488 available for 2020/21. - Water Rate Remission for Vulnerable Households provides rate remissions towards the cost of water for households with two or more dependents who receive the Working for Families Tax credit and meet other criteria.
+There is a total of \$25,000 available for 2021/22.

+- The Rates Assistance Rates Remission provides up to \$300 of rates remission.
+Combined with the Water Rates Remission, there is a total of \$ 240,467 available for 2021/22. - Water Rate Remission for Vulnerable Households provides rate remissions towards the cost of water for households with two or more dependents who receive the Working for Families Tax credit and meet other criteria.